 The official route for Boston's St Patrick's Day Parade

-The parade marches along West Broadway around Perkins Square, where the route shifts a bit to the left and continues down East Broadway
+The parade starts at the Broadway T station and marches along West Broadway around Perkins Square, where the route shifts a bit to the left and continues down East Broadway

 Marchers pass the South Boston Vietnam Memorial and Medal of Honor Park on the left (that's the small green block between The Broadway and Galley Diner on the map), and finally reach P Street, where they can see the blue expanse of Pleasure Bay a short block and a half away, with Castle Island across the water - a beautiful sight when the sun is shining.